Product & Project summary

 So what is a SQL join?
-A basic expectation of a data prep application is the ability to take two sets of data and combine them into one.
+A common need during data prep is the ability to take two sets of data and combine them into one.
 For example email addresses might be used as a unique identifier for a CRM (customer relationship management) database.
-Two datasets - weblogs and the CRM database could be joined into one dataset using that shared column.
+Two datasets - weblogs and the CRM database could be combined or joined into one dataset using email address as the shared identifier.

 The work for the Joins feature spanned two vastly different versions, two different teams, and shifting requirements.

-The v1 feature was designed and developed by myself and our CTO three weeks before the code freeze for our V1 launch of our full app.
+The v1 feature was designed and developed by myself and our CTO in an afternoon whiteboard session just three weeks before the code freeze for our V1 launch of our full app.

 Joins v2 was a significantly longer project – 12 weeks – with a much larger team including a product manager, an engineering lead, a frontend engineer, and a backend engineer.

 I led design and major parts of both releases including:

 - Requirements gathering